shinwookim/website-archive/teaching/CS0441-2231/assets/review-1.md

 ---
-layout: tufte
+layout: post
-date: 2022-09-16
+tufte: true
-title: "Section 1.1 & 1.2 Review"
+title: "Section 1.1 & 1.2 Review Solutions"
-notes: "Select problems from the text (&copy; McGraw Hill)"
+subtitle: "Select problems from the text (&copy; McGraw Hill)"
-backlink: "../"
-navi_title: CS0441
-navi_links: "cs0441_2231_nav"
 ---

 {%marginnote "copyright" "The questions presented here have been adapted from Kenneth Rosen's [Discrete Mathematics and Its Applications](https://www.amazon.com/Discrete-Mathematics-Applications-Kenneth-author/dp/1260091996/ref=pd_lpo_1?pd_rd_i=1260091996&psc=1), 8th Edition."%}

 # Problem 1

-Let $p$ be the proposition “_I will do every exercise in the textbook_” and $q$ be the proposition “_I will get an A in CS0441_”.
+Let $p$ be the proposition “_I will do every exercise in the textbook_” and $q$ be the proposition “_I will get an A in CS0441_.”

 Express each of these as a combination of $p$ and $q$.